Here are just some of exciting things that will be happening in Year 6 this year:

 We are excited for the year ahead and are looking forward to all the fun and engaging learning experiences that we have planned!

-Below is our Curriculum Overview for the spring term:
+Below is our Curriculum Overview for the summer term:

 Please see below the Powerpoint presentation from the SAT’s meeting last week – Feb 2019: